amrllkmn/personal-site/content/posts/rebuilding-in-rust/index.md

 That's all I have for now.
 This will be a multi-part series (because content), so stay tuned for more updates.

-P.S: I haven't written anything in a while bear with me.
+P.S: I haven't written anything in a while so bear with me.